droconnel22/QuestionSet/AP_QuestionSet_CSharp/AP_QuestionSet_CSharp/QuestionSix/ReadMe.txt

 cost to update the consumer to a collection of tasks, the cost is some code repeation, but the power of the Producer-Consumer paradigm is elevated with multiple agents.

+*Update 2: I decided to refactor in the Blocking Collection into the Producer and Consumer method signatures.
+The idea being here to clean up the code base and eliminating having to wrap a task over another task.
+An improvment was also made with continueWith as a cleaner way to inform the Blocking Collection is done adding items.
+Refactoring the task method signatures for the consumers also removes the previously repeated code, and correctly resuses the code base.
+Having two consumers is important to demonstrate that the async file writing stream natively takes care of managing a shared resource, in this the output file.
+Demonstartion of optional parameters was also done.

 FYI:
 https://docs.microsoft.com/en-us/dotnet/standard/io/asynchronous-file-i-o